 Anelasticity

 So far, we have considered only the elastic component of the velocity-density or velocity-temperature scaling; however, in the Earth, anelasticity is introduced by energy dissipation.
 Anelasticity depends on numerous parameters (melt, viscosity, grain size, temperature…). and has been studied extensively (Karato, 1993; 1998; Faul et al., 2004; Dalton and Faul, 2010; Jackson and Faul, 2010; McCarthy et al., 2011; Abers et al., 2014; Faul and Jackson, 2015; Yamauchi and Takei, 2016; Takei, 2017; Ma et al. 2020).
 The results of several pertinent laboratory experiments have recently been published (Jackson and Faul, 2010; 2015; McCarthy et al., 2011; Yamauchi and Takei, 2016; Takei, 2017).
 Laboratory experiments must be extrapolated over a large range of (pressure and temperature) to approximate the anelasticity at mantle conditions.
-One of the most problematic extrapolations concerns the grain size.
+One of the most problematic extrapolations concerns grain size.
 Even with extrapolations, these models only constrain the anelasticity in the shallowest 100-300 km (i.e. for pressures between and 0.1 and 11 GPa).
 As our study is conducted over the entire mantle, we need an anelasticity model which is derived in a consistent manner for across the entire depth range.
-Another difficultly in assessing the laboratory date, is that accounting for the variation from different studies.
-As discussed by Abers et al (2014), the results of Jackson and Faul (2010) and McCarthy et al. (2011) were performed at similar laboratory conditions, but are very different for pressures of 2.5 GPa (i.e. for depths around 80 km).
+Accounting for the variation in anelastic parameters from different studies represents another difficultly in assessing the laboratory data.
+As discussed by Abers et al (2014), the results of Jackson and Faul (2010) and McCarthy et al. (2011) were performed under similar laboratory conditions, yet produce very different results at pressures of 2.5 GPa (i.e. for depths around 80 km).
 Moreover, the attenuation modeled (extrapolated?) from the results of laboratory experiments differs from the attenuation sampled (measured instead?) by seismic waves (Abers et al., 2014).

+New version of the text in green:

+To predict the anelasticity at mantle conditions, i.e. at higher pressures and temperatures, several (analytical) models, based on the results provided by laboratory experiments but assuming different principles have been proposed (Jackson and Faul, 2010; McCarthy et al., 2011).
+The models generally provide similar predictions at laboratory conditions, as they are designed to fit experimental data.
+However, at higher pressure, the models predictions differ (Abers et al., 2014).
+It is then difficult to choose between the available models.
+One solution would be to choose the theoretical (analytical) model which is closest to the observed attenuation.
+Seismic waves provide indeed reliable estimates of the seismic wave attenuation.
+However, Abers et al. (2014) show that the body wave attenuation measured from dense broad- band arrays differs from the attenuation predicted by the previously described analytical models.
+Moreover, these models only constrain the anelasticity in the shallowest 100-300 km (i.e. for pressures between and 0.1 and 11 GPa).
+As our study is conducted over the entire mantle, we need an anelasticity model which is derived in a consistent manner for across the entire depth range.